 Stage 1 - Import and classify

 Data enters the system via CSV upload, CRM export, or enrichment tool.
 At this stage, every record is classified.
-Emails are tagged as professional or personal.
+Subscriber type is resolved and stored as a field - domain matching may support initial routing, but it does not replace the classification, which needs a corporate-status signal to be supportable.
 Phone numbers are screened against TPS/CTPS.
 Required fields are checked for completeness.
-The legal basis for the dataset is recorded.
+The UK GDPR lawful basis for the dataset is recorded separately, because it is a distinct assessment from the PECR question.

 Records that fail classification or screening are flagged and held.
 They do not progress to the next stage.